Two Roads, One Choice: Healing

 Whether you’re newly sober, or further along in your recovery due to being in substance use treatment (detox, residential, PHP, or IOP), you don’t have to do this alone.
 With the right support, recovery can feel more steady, more connected, and more sustainable.

-I have extensive experience working with individuals in early recovery as I was the Clinical Director of a substance use outpatient program for many years.
+I have extensive experience working with individuals, couples, and families in early recovery as I was the Clinical Director of a substance use outpatient program for many years.
 I know how much strength and courage it requires to take that first step in your healing.

 -